How To Stop Feeling Tired: How Dehydration Can Cause Fatigue

 If you’re wondering how to stop feeling tired, it’s important to understand what causes fatigue in the first place.
 You probably know that getting poor sleep or having a sleep disorder can cause exhaustion and low energy levels.

 However, other factors like dehydration, muscle pain caused by medical conditions, and certain medications can cause tiredness and excessive daytime sleepiness.
 Muscle pain — from arthritis, recent surgery, and fibromyalgia — can also cause sleep problems.
 In fact, studies show that fibromyalgia pain had a significant effect on sleep quality.
-Often, these additional factors can also worsen sleep disorders and conditions like dehydration, which makes symptoms and feelings of exhaustion even worse.
+Often, these additional factors can also worsen sleep disorders and conditions like dehydration, which makes signs and feelings of exhaustion even worse.

 Here are the most common causes of fatigue: